How to Install a Light Fixture

 - Wire nuts

 Is your bathroom dimly lit?
 Do you have a hallway that could use more light?
-Here’s how to install a wall-mounted light directly above a light switch.
+Here’s how to install a wall-mounted light fixture directly above a light switch.

-This project requires an understanding of how a switch is wired and a few basic tools.
-You’ll need a noncontact voltage detector, a wire-stripping tool, a screwdriver and a drywall saw.
+This project requires an understanding of how a light switch is wired and a few basic tools.
+You’ll need a non-contact voltage detector, a wire-stripping tool, a screwdriver and a drywall saw.
 Then, with our instructions and a few hours’ work, you’ll be able to add a sconce to any room that has an appropriate switch.

 There’s one more important test you must complete while the power is still turned on.
 With the light switch turned off, hold the noncontact voltage detector against each of the wires connected to the switch.
-Take note of which wire causes the tester to light up.
+Take note of which wire causes the tester to light up (Photo 1).
 This is the hot wire and the one you’ll connect to the “hot” side of the new double switch.
 If you’re adding a separate single switch, this is the wire you’ll use to power both switches.
 Now turn off the power to the switch at the main electrical panel.
 Back at the switch box, test once again to make sure the power is off and mark the hot wire with a wrap of black electrical tape.

 Finally, complete a simple calculation to see if the existing switch box is large enough to accept more wires.

-After you’ve determined that the existing switch box will work to power the new light, it’s time to shop for the sconce and pick up the remodeling box, cable and electrical connectors you’ll need.
-Choose the fixture first.
-Then pick a rectangular or round remodeling box that is small enough to be covered by the light fixture canopy.
+After you’ve determined that the existing switch box will work to power the new light, it’s time to shop for the light fixture and pick up the remodeling box, cable and electrical connectors you’ll need.
+Choose the fixture and pick a rectangular or round remodeling box that is small enough to be covered by the light fixture canopy.
 You’ll need enough cable to reach from the switch to the box plus about 3-ft.
 Match the cable, either 14-2 or 12-2, to the existing wire gauge.
 Fourteen-gauge wire is as thick as a dime and 12-gauge wire is as thick as a nickel.

-Cut the hole and run the cable
+Cut the Hole and Run the Cable

 What If You Have To Go Fish?